open-risk/openNPL/docs/source/installation.rst

 Step 9.
 Login with your browser.
 Finally in your favorite browser (e.g. Firefox from Mozilla), enter the url ``http://localhost:8001`` and login with admin/admin credentials.

-.. note:: 8000 is the default port, if that is already in use, you can select an alternative one
+.. note:: 8000 is the default port, if that is already in use, you can select an alternative one as follows:

 .. code:: bash